Most people are familiar with the traditional uses for lemons to soothe sore throats and add some citrus flavor to our foods.

 9. Keep Insects Out of the Kitchen

 You don’t need insecticides or ant traps to ant-proof your kitchen.
 Just give it the lemon treatment.
-First squirt some lemon juice on door thresholds and windowsills.
-Then squeeze lemon juice into any holes or cracks where the ants are getting in.
+First, squirt some lemon juice on door thresholds and windowsills.
+Then squeeze the lemon juice into any holes or cracks where the ants are getting in.
 Finally, scatter small slices of lemon peel around the outdoor entrance.
 The ants will get the message that they aren’t welcome.
 Lemons are also effective against roaches and fleas: Simply mix the juice of 4 lemons (along with the rinds) with 1/2 gallon (2 liters) water and wash your floors with it; then watch the fleas and roaches flee.
 They hate the smell.
+If you have a pest infestation in more than one area of your home and this lemon trick is futile, start looking at services like pest control Olathe KS or exterminators in your area.

 Lemon water reduces the production of free radicals which are responsible for aging skin and skin damage.
 Lemon water is calorie free and an antioxidant.